opportus/object-mapper/README.md

 A *source point* can be either:

--   A *static property* (statically defined in the source class)
--   A *static method* (statically defined in the source class)
--   A *dynamic property* (dynamically defined/overloaded in the source object)
--   A *dynamic method* (dynamically overloaded in the source object)
+-   A static/dynamic property
+-   A static/dynamic method
--   Any extended *static|dynamic source point*
+-   An extended type of static/dynamic source point

 A *target point* can be either:

--   A *static property* (statically defined in the target class)
--   A *static method parameter* (statically defined in the source class)
--   A *dynamic property* (dynamically defined/overloaded in the target object)
+-   A static/dynamic property
--   A *dynamic method parameter* (dynamically overloaded in the target object)
+-   A static/dynamic method parameter
--   Any extended *static|dynamic target point*
+-   An extended type of static/dynamic target point

 A *check point* can be any instance of [`CheckPointInterface`](https://github.com/opportus/object-mapper/blob/master/src/Point/CheckPointInterface.php).